 - Circumcision risks: The rate of complications occurring in the hospital and during the first year has been documented as high as 38% and includes hemorrhage, infection, surgical injury, and in rare cases, death.

-- Cleanliness: The American Academy of Pediatrics (AAP) said in 1999 that "there is little evidence to affirm the association between circumcision status and optimal penile hygiene."
+- Cleanliness: The American Academy of Pediatrics (AAP) has said that "there is little evidence to affirm the association between circumcision status and optimal penile hygiene."
 "The uncircumcised penis is easy to keep clean. . . .
 Caring for your son's uncircumcised penis requires no special action. . . .
 Foreskin retraction should never be forced."

 - Adult circumcision: The medical need for circumcision in adults is as low as 6 in 100,000.
-Adults, unlike infants, receive anesthetics.
+Adults, unlike infants, receive effective anesthetics.
 (See Men Circumcised as Adults.)

 - Foreskin function and size: The foreskin protects the head of the penis, enhances sexual pleasure, and facilitates intercourse.
 Men circumcised as adults report a significant loss of sensitivity.
 Men who have restored their foreskin report much increased sensitivity and sexual pleasure.
 The foreskin on the average adult male is about 12 sq.in. of highly erogenous tissue.
 (See Functions of the Foreskin.)